needle-innovision/nestjs-tenancy/README.md

 this by implementing the `TenancyValidator` interface and writing your own validation logic inside the `validate` method.
 The library invokes this method internally.

+### Note: Here we assume that `X-TENANT-ID` is passed in the request header so that its available for the validator

 **custom-tenant.validator.ts**

 ```typescript